WordPress

 Granted, 30 questions is a lot to answer—but take the time to find answers to every question if you want a website that addresses the needs of your audience and yields business results.
 If you are not sure how to proceed with your website design and build, please consult a professional that understands the technical, marketing, and business aspects of website creation.
 You will be glad you did!

-Posted by Jill B Gilbert in Best Practices, Branding, Color, Corporate Identity, Design, Marketing, Standards, Typography, Web Design
+Posted by JBG in Best Practices, Branding, Color, Corporate Identity, Design, Marketing, Standards, Typography, Web Design

 Should you build your own website, or hire a professional?